Harsh-P30/Learn-react/README.md

     npm run build // to build folder

-<h1>Bundler</h1>
+## Bundler
 A bundler is a development tool that combines many JavaScript code files into a single one that is production-ready loadable in the browser.
 A fantastic feature of a bundler is that it generates a dependency graph as it traverses your first code files.
 This implies that beginning with the entry point you specified, the module bundler keeps track of both your source files’ dependencies and third-party dependencies.
-This dependency graph guarantees that all source and associated code files are kept up to date and error-free. <br>
+This dependency graph guarantees that all source and associated code files are kept up to date and error-free. .
-✅ Combines all .js / .jsx files <br>
+✅ Combines all .js / .jsx files .
-✅ Converts JSX to plain JS (via Babel) <br>
+✅ Converts JSX to plain JS (via Babel) .
-✅ Transpiles modern JS (ES6+) to older JS (for browser support) <br>
+✅ Transpiles modern JS (ES6+) to older JS (for browser support) .
-✅ Optimizes (minifies) code for production <br>
+✅ Optimizes (minifies) code for production .
-✅ Optionally processes CSS, images, fonts, etc. <br>
+✅ Optionally processes CSS, images, fonts, etc.
-✅ Steps to use a bundler
+✅ Steps to use a bundler.

-Choose one (Webpack, Vite, Parcel, etc.)
+Choose one (Webpack, Vite, Parcel, etc.).
-Install it + its loaders/plugins
+Install it + its loaders/plugins .
 Set up babel.config.js or .babelrc
-Set up bundler config (webpack.config.js, vite.config.js)
+Set up bundler config (webpack.config.js, vite.config.js) .
-Add npm scripts
+Add npm scripts .
-Run npm start or npm run build
+Run npm start or npm run build .

-<h3>Types of bundler</h3>
+# Types of bundler

-<h4>Webpack</h4>
+# Webpack
 Webpack is a module bundler — it takes all your project files (JavaScript, CSS, images, fonts, etc.), processes them, and bundles them into one or more optimized files that browsers can understand.

-✅ Combines (bundles) your JS, CSS, images  <br>
+✅ Combines (bundles) your JS, CSS, images  .
-✅ Transforms JSX → JS (via Babel)   <br>
+✅ Transforms JSX → JS (via Babel)   .
-✅ Transpiles ES6+ → ES5 (for browser support)   <br>
+✅ Transpiles ES6+ → ES5 (for browser support)   .
-✅ Optimizes the final output (minifies, tree-shakes unused code)  <br>
+✅ Optimizes the final output (minifies, tree-shakes unused code)  .
-✅ Provides a dev server with hot module reload (HMR)  <br>
+✅ Provides a dev server with hot module reload (HMR)  .

-🔨 How does Webpack work?
+# 🔨 How does Webpack work?
 Webpack works with these core concepts:

 Entry